josephearl/website/src/content/blog/agile-product-engineering.md

 tags: ["agile", "product-thinking", "shifting-left", "ai"]
 ---

-If you observe the majority of organizations involved in delivering digital products today and examine how their employees spend their time, you might not be surprised to discover that almost all of their time is dedicated to the development and delivery process!
+If you observe the majority of organisations involved in delivering digital products today and examine how their employees spend their time, you might not be surprised to discover that almost all of their time is dedicated to the development and delivery process!

 ![A diagram showing most of peoples time in software organisations is spent on the development and delivery process, and not on serving the customer or improving how we serve the customer](/images/product-engineering-current-state.png)

 This might seem obvious and expected, leading to the assumption that it should not be questioned.
 However -- is it really the ultimate goal?

-_What if our goal was to to maximize the time spent on the customer, focusing on outcomes and impact rather than tools and implementation?_
+_What if our goal was to to maximise the time spent on the customer, focusing on outcomes and impact rather than tools and implementation?_

 And I don't mean just the product managers or executives, but **everyone** involved in product delivery.
 This includes the developers, testers, business analysts, and delivery managers.
 All team members.